wxt-dev/wxt/docs/guide/essentials/config/auto-imports.md

 ## Explicit Imports (`#imports`)

-Anything that is auto-imported can also be imported manually via `#imports`:
+You can import all of WXT's APIs via the `#imports` module:

 ```ts
 import {